 Bio

-Through vibrant, layered imagery — often composed of clashing patterns and electric colors — I explore themes of aging, memory, and belonging.
-My work investigates the tension between Silicon Valley’s forward-looking ethos and its erasure of local and immigrant histories.
-I draw connections between suburban California and South Korea by weaving together personal memory and collective nostalgia, especially for eras from which Asian-Americans were once excluded.
+Through vibrant, layered imagery, I explore themes of aging, memory, and belonging.
+My work examines the tension between Silicon Valley’s forward-looking ethos and its erasure of local and immigrant histories.
+I draw connections between suburban California and South Korea through personal memory and nostalgia.

-Scenes of intimacy between women and multigenerational life often appear in my pieces, reflecting the emotional terrain of caregiving and aging.
+Scenes of intimacy between women and multigenerational life often appear in my pieces to reflect recurring themes of caregiving and aging.
 My visual language draws inspiration from nature, Korean folk art, comic books, pop culture, surrealism, and the poetic ingenuity of creators like architect Shigeru Ban, artist Ruth Asawa, writer Ted Chiang, and filmmaker Werner Herzog.

 Looking ahead, I aim to deepen community engagement through participatory practices.